The UTCS Account Creation application is here - log in with your UT EID, and follow the instructions.

 A login name is permanent for the life of an account, as stated on the account form; once the account has been created the login name cannot be changed.

 We have no way of finding out what your password is, so you'll have to change it.
 You should visit our password update webpage and log in using your UTEID to change your password.
 Please read the instructions and information provided carefully.
-If that fails for some reason, go to ENS 31NE with a picture ID and talk to the staff there to have it changed.
+If that fails for some reason, open a help ticket by sending an email to email@example.com.
 For security reasons, passwords are never sent via email.
-Also, any password update by any method can take a couple of hours to propogate through our network, so please be patient.
+Also, any password update by any method can take a couple of hours to propagate through our network, so please be patient.
+Note: This information pertains to Computer Science department accounts.
+For UTmail accounts, refer to ut.service-now.com/sp.

 The public labs are located in GDC 3.302 and GDC 1.310.
-Each station contains a UNIX machine and a Windows machine with a KVM switch to go from one to the other.
+Each station in GDC 1.310 contains a UNIX machine and a Windows machine with a KVM switch to go from one to the other.
+GDC 3.302 contains mostly UNIX machines and a few Windows machines.
 You can also access the UNIX computers remotely via ssh; view the public UNIX host status page for a list of the UNIX computers and their current status.
 These labs are open to all students currently enrolled in a CS course.

 For more information on all of these labs, see the Public Labs page.